lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Since corr equals 1, C_R is not omitted from data_3.

+The Initiator's static Diffie-Hellman key pair is the following:

 ~~~~~~~~~~~~~~~~~~~~~~~
 SK_I (Initiator's private authentication key) (32 bytes)
 2b be a6 55 c2 33 71 c3 29 cf bd 3b 1f 02 c6 c0 62 03 38 37 b8 b5 90 99